AdaCore/spark2014/docs/lrm/source/subprograms.rst

    a formal parameter [of an enclosing subprogram] of mode **in**.
    [This restriction may be relaxed in some way at some point in the future.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR global_item shall only denote a constant if it is a formal parameter of an enclosing subprogram of mode in

 #.
 The Global aspect may only be specified for the initial declaration of a
    subprogram (which may be a declaration, a body or a body stub).